MichalakTomasz/SprinkleMaster/README.md

 services:
-pigpiod service which manage gpip pins, it works with Pigpio class, valves-server - my service which starts this server when system is risng
+pigpiod service which manage gpip pins, it works with Pigpio class, /etc/systemd/system/sprinkle-master.service - my service which starts this server when system is risng